msuthar7/Gun-Key-Point-Annotation-Tool/README.md

-# Keypoint Annotation Tool
+# Gun Keypoint Annotation Tool

 ## Overview

-The **Keypoint Annotation Tool** is a powerful and flexible desktop application designed for annotating keypoints on images, particularly useful for creating skeleton-based annotations.
+The **Gun Keypoint Annotation Tool** is a powerful and flexible desktop application designed for annotating keypoints on images, particularly useful for creating skeleton-based annotations.
 Built with **PyQt5** and **OpenCV**, this tool supports both **LMG** and **Rifle** skeleton structures, but it can be easily adapted for other object types.
 It features a user-friendly interface with advanced functionalities like zooming, panning, undo/redo, and image dataset management, making it suitable for computer vision projects involving pose estimation and object detection.

 In addition to the source code, an executable file (`exe`) is available in the repository, so users can run the tool without setting up a Python environment.